vmware-archive/streaming-runtimes/streaming-runtime-samples/anomaly-detection/README.md

 kubectl apply -f 'https://raw.githubusercontent.com/vmware-tanzu/streaming-runtimes/main/streaming-runtime-samples/anomaly-detection/data-generator.yaml' -n default
 ```

+- Follow the [explore kafka](../streaming-runtime-samples#explore-kafka-topics) and [explore Rabbit](../README.md#explore-kafka-topics) to see what data is generated and how it is processed though the pipeline.

-* Delete the data pipeline and the data generator:
+- To delete the data pipeline and the data generator:
 ```shell
 kubectl delete srs,srcs,srp --all -n streaming-runtime kubectl delete deployments -l app=authorization-attempts-data-generator